 Jody Banks is one of Hollywood’s hottest stuntwomen in the game.
 She was the only other member of Colt’s stunt team before Howie showed up and subsequently began hitting on her, much to her dismay.
 Upon joining the cast of The Fall Guy, Heather Thomas shone brightly as the fit, faded denim bombshell that certainly kept guys watching past the explosions.

 Heather Thomas stepped onto the scene in 1978 and quickly booked a short-lived series titled Co-ed Fever, which was trying to capitalize on the Animal House-esque shocking comedy trend.
 But television is not the medium for that.
-But no worries because in 1980 she did one episode of B.J. and the Bear, produced by Glen Larson, who remembered her when he was casting his next series, The Fall Guy.
-From a starring role on television to her success as a pin-up model, things looked great from the outside, but everything wasn’t peachy keen for the actress; throughout The Fall Guy, Heather was addicted to cocaine and finally in the mid-’80s entered rehab to get clean.
+No worries, though, because in 1980 she did one episode of B.J. and the Bear, produced by Glen Larson, who remembered her when he was casting his next series, The Fall Guy.
+From a starring role on television to her success as a pin-up model, things looked great from the outside, but everything wasn’t peachy keen for the actress: throughout The Fall Guy, Heather was addicted to cocaine and finally, in the mid-’80s, entered rehab to get clean.

-Her acting career ended after her role in the 1998 film, My Giant.
-With the exception of a 2014 appearance in the film Girltrash: All Night Long, but it isn’t considered one of the must-watch movies in her filmography.
+Her acting career ended after her role in the 1998 film, My Giant, and a 2014 appearance in the film Girltrash: All Night Long — not exactly considered one of the must-watch movies in her filmography.
 One film you may remember her in is the 1982 Willie Aames and Scott Baio high school comedy, Zapped!
 One reason she left acting was due to stalkers, but she also wanted to focus on family life and explore writing.
-She explains about the stalkers staying, “I had one guy climb over the fence with a knife one time.
+She explains about the stalkers, “I had one guy climb over the fence with a knife one time.
 I had these two little girls and they desperately needed raising so that was that.”

-And she did get into writing a bit too, publishing her first novel in 2008 titled Trophies.
-Today She’s 64 years old and can be followed from a safe distance via her social media.
+And she did get into writing as well, publishing her first novel in 2008 titled Trophies.
+Today she’s 65 years old and can be followed from a safe distance via social media.